Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 22.29.49 UTC
+- WIB: Senin, 3 November 2025 23.33.24 UTC
-- WITA: Senin, 3 November 2025 23.29.49 UTC
+- WITA: Selasa, 4 November 2025 00.33.24 UTC
-- WIT: Selasa, 4 November 2025 00.29.49 UTC
+- WIT: Selasa, 4 November 2025 01.33.24 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: inspirational
+Kategori: success